 High frequency audits such as LPAs are recognized as a best practice for quickly improving quality, a principle that also extends to areas like safety.
-Mobile audit software cuts administrative time associated with scheduling and following up on audits up to 85%, helping you complete more audits and proactively identify quality and safety risks.
+Mobile audit software cuts administrative time associated with scheduling and following up on audits by up to 90%, helping you complete more audits and proactively identify quality and safety risks.

 Within this context, the software should enable you to:

 - Use layered scheduling to customize audit frequency according to level of management, a must for anyone conducting LPAs

 - Automatically schedule around time off, holidays and planned downtime